astral-sh/uv/docs/concepts/dependencies.md

 ```

 The `dev` group is special-cased; there are `--dev`, `--only-dev`, and `--no-dev` flags to toggle
-inclusion or exclusion of the dependencies.
+inclusion or exclusion of its dependencies.
 Additionally, the `dev` group is
 [synced by default](#default-groups).

 ### Dependency groups